 Seize Tomorrow: The Eight Rules of Productive Procrastination

-We all love the power of Now—unless we're talking about the work we need to do.
+We all love the power of Now—unless we're talking about the work we need to do now.

-So, Fight Club-style, here are the rules of productive procrastination:
+In the fashion of Fight Club, here are the rules of productive procrastination:

-Seriously.
-If you aren’t being productive, you’re just procrastinating.
-If during work hours you’re willfully avoiding one task, it’s only fair that you accomplish something else instead.
+But seriously.
+If you aren’t being productive, you’re just wasting time.
+You're skipping out on something you should do... it’s only fair that you accomplish something else instead.

-So if you’ve already harbored that thought and given up—and will be making it manifest through your behavior that day—there’s no point in guilting yourself about it.
-Let it go for today.
+So if you’ve already, in short, given up—and will be making it manifest through your behavior that day—there’s no point in guilting yourself about it.

-Even if you’re not doing what you should, you can still be super-productive, especially since letting that dreaded task rest should lower your stress level.
+Even if you’re not doing the thing you should, you can still be super-productive, especially since letting that dreaded task rest should lower your stress level.

 Consider your to-do list as an ordered list, with the Number 1 item being the one you’re not doing.

-Notice, though, that there’s still a pecking order; of the other things you’ve got to do, some are more important.
+Notice, though, that there’s still a pecking order; of the other things you’ve got to do, some are more important than others.

 Productive procrastination should not mean “doing whatever you want”—it should mean “avoiding doing that one thing, but smartly.”
 So if you’re too lazy to hunt a woolly mammoth today, metaphorically speaking, ask yourself if you could tackle a bear, or a moose, or at least a coyote.